softwarewrighter/neural-network-examples-rs/README.md

-c++ implementation of multi-layer feed forward neural networks with back propagation algorithm. main.cpp contains an example of XOR function learning.
+c++ implementation of multi-layer feed forward neural networks with back propagation algorithm.
 Optimization + features to be added soon.

+### Examples of main.cpp
+main.cpp contains an example of XOR function learning and a more advanced application case: digit recognition.

+#### XOR
-Console output for main.cpp :
+Console output for XOR network :
 ```
 Number of layers : 3
 Number of input neurons : 2